memfis19/Annca/README.md

 -For setting your camera contol layout use method ```getUserContentView()```;</br>
 -If you pass some parameters to your camera via bundle please use method ```onProcessBundle(Bundle savedInstanceState)``` which will be called before ```getUserContentView()```;</br>
 -In case you need to retrieve some data from camera controller or manager use in or after method ```onCameraControllerReady()``` was called.

+## Square camera
+Sample app contains example of using square camera.
+Few words about it:
+1. Before appearing <a href="https://developer.android.com/reference/android/media/MediaCodec.html">MediaCodec</a> and <a href="https://developer.android.com/reference/android/media/MediaMuxer.html">MediaMuxer</a> there were no ways to record video from specific surface (at least with native tools) that's why in current example I'm using view resizing to achieve square preview.
+Look at ```updateCameraPreview``` method within ```SquareCameraActivity```.
+2. To make square photo I'm cropping origin, please look at ```onPhotoTaken``` method within ```SquareCameraActivity```.
+3. To make square video I'm cropping origin with ffmpeg library, please look at ```onVideoRecordStop``` method within ```SquareCameraActivity```.
+Conclusion: Becasue of some android limitations at least before API level 18 it is not possible to record square video.
+That's why to make solution more less generic I'm using crop outputs approach.
+In future I'll implement separate solution for API level 18+ to make possible apply more custom settings for camera (shaders, custom photo/preview/video sizes without cropping etc.).

 ## Know issue
 Library has not release yet, so it contains some issues.